samuelpletain/FEM-time-tracking-dashboard/README.md

 ### What I learned

 This project made me dive deep into grid layour and grid-template-areas.
-I alos got to get more confortable with Vue3 and Vite.
+I also got to get more confortable with Vue3 and Vite.

 ## Author